 Visitors to The Bike Shop are met by a large ground floor showroom filled with new and late, low mileage motorcycles and scooters, motorcycle clothing, accessories and spares.
 A large counter area is staffed by knowledgeable enthusiasts who can help answer any questions.

 2016 saw the Completion of a brand new two storey building at the rear of the shop encompassing a 2500 sq ft Showroom with bike storage and photo studio below.
 The new showroom not only is home to our Sales Manager but also has space for some 50 second hand bikes displayed in great surroundings.

-Behind the scenes are motorcycle and cycle workshops, MOT bay, tyre fitting bay, stores, and secure parking and customer facilities.
+Behind the scenes are motorcycle workshops, MOT bay, tyre fitting bay, stores, and secure parking and customer facilities.

-15 years on and Roy Jervis & Co Ltd now employ eight full time staff, all keen motorcyclists and cyclists, and they have earned a reputation as the premier two wheel centre in the area and the UK - their tag line "Two Wheels Are Our Business" well describes the scope of their business today.
+15 years on and Roy Jervis & Co Ltd now employ eight full time staff, all keen motorcyclists, and they have earned a reputation as the premier two wheel centre in the area and the UK - their tag line "Two Wheels Are Our Business" well describes the scope of their business today.